Wednesday February 28, 2024

 Clara: "It is a fairly large gift proposal and yet there is the value in the home.
 Plus, I have an IRA and other investments.
 The gift opportunity is $100,000.
 I was thinking that I could give 1/8 of the value of the home to the charity.
 The remaining $700,000 would more than cover the condo, plus I could add $400,000 to my current CDs."

 Alice: "That actually works quite well.
 With your $250,000 exclusion, it reduces the taxable gain on your $700,000 home sale of your part to $100,000.
-If we transfer the 1/8 by deed to the charity just before the sale, you will bypass tax on the $100,000 and have a charitable deduction.
+If we transfer the 1/8 by deed to the charity just before you sign a sale contract, you will bypass tax on the $100,000 and have a charitable deduction.
 The tax savings on your charitable deduction will more than offset the tax payable on your gain.
 You will end up with no tax on this transfer and $700,000 cash.
-After you buy the condo for $300,000, you are exactly right that you will have $400,000 to add to your CDs or other investments."
+After you buy the condo for $300,000, you will have $400,000 to add to your CDs or other investments."

 Clara: "That looks like the right solution.
 Let's contact my attorney Bill and we will set up the gift.
 We can also list the home and find a buyer.
 I'm very excited about moving to the new condo in this retirement community.
 There are several friends from my social group in that community and I know I will enjoy living there."